 What is Angular

-The early version of the Angular was named as Angular 2.
-Then later it was renamed to just Angular.
-Then Angular Team releases new versions of the Angular versions Regularly and the last stable version that is available in Angular 9.1.4
+The early version of Angular was named Angular 2.
+Then later, it was renamed to just Angular.
+You can learn about Angular Versions

 Introduction to Angular

 The Component passes the data to the view using a process called Data Binding.
 This is done by Binding the DOM Elements to component properties.
-Binding can be used to display component class property values to the user, change element styles, respond to a user event, etc.
+Binding can display component class property values to the user, change element styles, respond to a user event, etc.

 - Introduction to Angular Components